-In December 2007, the FASB issued ASC 805 (formerly referred to as SFAS No. 141 (Revised 2007), Business Combinations).
-ASC 805 establishes principles and requirements for how the acquirer of a business recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any non-controlling interest in the acquiree.
-ASC 805 also provides guidance for recognizing and measuring the goodwill acquired in the business combination and determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
-We were required to adopt ASC 805 for the fiscal year beginning January 1, 2009.
-The adoption of ASC 805 did not have a material impact on our consolidated financial statements at the time of adoption.
+In December 2007, the FASB issued SFAS No. 141 (Revised 2007), Business Combinations (SFAS 141(R)).
+SFAS 141(R) establishes principles and requirements for how the acquirer of a business recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any non-controlling interest in the acquiree.
+SFAS 141(R) also provides guidance for recognizing and measuring the goodwill acquired in the business combination and determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
+We were required to adopt SFAS 141(R) for the fiscal year beginning January 1, 2009.
+The adoption of SFAS 141(R) did not have a material impact on our consolidated financial statements at the time of adoption.

-In December 2007, the FASB issued ASC 810 (formerly referred to as SFAS No. 160, Non-controlling Interests in Consolidated Financial Statements which amends Accounting Research Bulletin No. 51, Consolidated Financial Statements), to establish accounting and reporting standards for the non-controlling interest in a subsidiary and for the deconsolidation of a subsidiary.
+In December 2007, the FASB issued SFAS No. 160, Non-controlling Interests in Consolidated Financial Statements which amends Accounting Research Bulletin No. 51, Consolidated Financial Statements (ARB 51), to establish accounting and reporting standards for the non-controlling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a non-controlling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity separate and apart from the parent's equity in the consolidated financial statements.
-In addition to the amendments to ASC 810, this statement amends ASC 260, so that earnings per share data will continue to be calculated the same way those data were calculated before this statement was issued.
-ASC 810 is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-The adoption of ASC 810 did not have a material impact on our consolidated financial statements at the time of adoption.
+In addition to the amendments to ARB 51, this statement amends SFAS 128, Earnings Per Share, so that earnings per share data will continue to be calculated the same way those data were calculated before this statement was issued.
+SFAS 160 is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
+The adoption of SFAS 160 did not have a material impact on our consolidated financial statements at the time of adoption.

-Effective January 1, 2008, we adopted ASC 825 (formerly referred to as SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities), which permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
-The adoption of ASC 825 did not have a material impact on our consolidated financial statements.
+Effective January 1, 2008, we adopted SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
+The adoption of SFAS 159 did not have a material impact on our consolidated financial statements.

-In April 2008, the FASB issued ASC 350-30 (formerly referred to as FSP No. 142-3, Determination of Useful Life of Intangible Assets).
-ASC 350-30 requires expanded disclosure regarding the determination of intangible asset useful lives.
-ASC 350-30 is effective for fiscal years beginning after December 15, 2008.
+In April 2008, the FASB issued FSP No. 142-3, Determination of Useful Life of Intangible Assets.
+FSP 142-3 amends the factors that should be considered in developing the renewal or extension assumptions used to determine the useful life of a recognized intangible asset under FASB Statement No. 142, Goodwill and Other Intangible Assets.
+FSP 142-3 also requires expanded disclosure regarding the determination of intangible asset useful lives.
+FSP 142-3 is effective for fiscal years beginning after December 15, 2008.
 Earlier adoption is not permitted.
-The adoption of ASC 350-30 did not have a material impact on our consolidated financial statements.
+The adoption of FSP 142-3 did not have a material impact on our consolidated financial statements.

-In April 2009, the FASB issued ASC 825-10 (formerly referred to as FSP FAS No. 107-1 and APB No. 28-1, Interim Disclosures about Fair Value of Financial Instruments).
-ASC 825-10 extends disclosure requirements to interim period financial statements, in addition to the existing requirements for annual periods and requires the disclosure of the methods and significant assumptions used to estimate fair value.
-ASC 825-10 is effective for interim and annual periods ending after June 15, 2009.
-The adoption of ASC 825-10 did not have a material impact on our consolidated financial statements.
+In April 2009, the FASB issued FSP FAS No. 107-1 and APB No. 28-1, Interim Disclosures about Fair Value of Financial Instruments.
+FSP 107-1 extends the disclosure requirements of SFAS 107, Disclosures about Fair Value of Financial Instruments, to interim period financial statements, in addition to the existing requirements for annual periods and reiterates SFAS 107's requirement to disclose the methods and significant assumptions used to estimate fair value.
+FSP 107-1 is effective for interim and annual periods ending after June 15, 2009.
+The adoption of FSP 107-1 did not have a material impact on our consolidated financial statements.